qfettes/DeepRL-Tutorials/README.md

         * Original: Evaluation Epsilon is 0.001
     * No shared bias in Output layer
         * Original: shared bias between every node in output layer
+* Prioritized Replay
+    * All Double DQN Differences Apply Here
+* Dueling DQN
+    * All Prioritized Replay differences apply here
+    * Higher Learning rate?
+        * Original: Unknown, but the paper notes they use a lower learning rate than Double DQN
+    * No gradient rescaling for convolutional layers
+        * Original: Rescales gradients entering final convolutional layer by 1/sqrt(2)
+* Noisy Networks for Exploration
+    * All Prioritized Replay differences apply here

 # Acknowledgements:
 * Credit to [@baselines](https://github.com/openai/baselines) for the environment wrappers and inspiration for the prioritized replay code.